Phasor/express-blog/frontend-user/README.md

 # Blog Consumer Web App

-This front end web-app is designed for consumers to read and comment on Posts created by Admins.
+This React based web application is designed for consumers to read Posts created by Admins.
 Users can not make or edit Posts.
+Users are able to comment on Admin posts if they sign up and log in.

+### Running the Application Locally

+Install the dependencies:
+`npm install`

+Start the development server:
-### `npm start`
+`npm start`

-Runs the app in the development mode on port 3006.\
+This will run the app in development mode on port 3006.\
 Open [http://localhost:3006](http://localhost:3006) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.